-Pubic lice are different to head lice and pubic lice do not live in the hair on your head.
+Pubic lice are different to head lice and do not live in the hair on your head.
 They prefer coarser but more widely spaced hair.

 Condoms will not protect you from pubic lice.

-There is no test for pubic lice but it is easy for a health professional to diagnose by examining the areas with a magnifying glass.
-They will be looking out for the lice and their eggs.
+There is no test for pubic lice but it is easy for a doctor or nurse l to diagnose by examining the areas with a magnifying glass.
+They will be looking for the lice and their eggs.

 Pubic lice will not go away without treatment and are likely to be passed to someone else.
 Treatment can be done at home using special types of insecticide lotions, creams or shampoo which you can get these on prescription or over the counter at a pharmacy.